Mogby/DataStructure/README.md

 5. Add the value of __x__ to all elements on a segment __[l..r]__
 6. Perform __next_permutation__ on a segment __[l..r]__
 7. Perform __prev_permutation__ on a segment __[l..r]__

+## Building

+Create project file with cmake and then build it with your favorite build system.

+__MOST LIKELY YOU'LL HAVE TO REBUILD GOOGLE TESTS
+FOR YOUR SYSTEM AND EDIT CMakeLists.txt TO MATCH NEW FILES__